-- Words Alive has 48 volunteer roles supporting the Volunteer Engagement Team, Curriculum, Social Media Squad, Translation Station, Words Alive Westreich Scholarship & Mentorship Program (WAWS), classroom programs, and more. - We actively recruit interns, activating a total of 3 interns in 2021.
-Interns receive training in a real-world environment to support their role as needed, as well as participate in guided professional development opportunities to support their personal, professional, and academic goals.
-In 2021, we hosted 3 interns for a total of 500 hours of service.
+We actively recruit interns, activating a total of 4 interns so far in 2022.
+Interns receive training in professional environment to support their role as needed, as well as participate in guided professional development opportunities to support their personal, professional, and academic goals.